 Using the premise that heat transfer is optimized when the heating and cooling media flow is parallel to the main transfer surfaces of the container, then these retorts are ideally suited for cylindrical containers (cans and glass jars) standing upright in the retort basket.
-Containers that have these surfaces perpendicular to the flow of the cascading water (i.e. pouches, trays, and flat metal cans) will generate more resistance to flow, and by doing this, hot and cold spots inside the retort load develop.
+Containers that have these surfaces perpendicular to the flow of the cascading water (i.e.: pouches, trays, and flat metal cans) will generate more resistance to flow, and by doing this, hot and cold spots inside the retort load can develop.

 Also with these retorts, due to the dynamics of flow and the fact that the process water is heated externally, the containers at the top of the baskets heat faster than those at the bottom.
-As the heated water flows into the basket, the first containers to contact this water absorb much of this heat energy.
-As the water flows down through the basket, there is less available heat for the containers at the basket bottom, particularly during the come-up and early part of the cook hold step.
+As the heated water flows into the basket, the first containers to contact this water absorb much of the heat energy.
+As the water flows down through the basket, there is less available heat energy for the containers at the basket bottom, particularly during the come-up and early part of the cook hold step.
 During cooling, the containers at the top cool faster than those at the bottom, so there is some “balancing” of the heat received by all containers.
 However, for those processors that rely on heating-only lethality when determining the length of the thermal process necessary for Commercial Sterility, then those containers at the top of the basket will most certainly receive more of a heat treatment before the bottom containers reach the target lethality.

-As with the water cascade retort, the operational principle is simple – Steam is injected at the bottom of the vessel, and when combined with the air trapped inside the shell when the door closes, creates a steam/air environment.
-Overpressure control is maintained by either venting excess pressure out of the shell, or adding compressed air into the shell.
+As with the water cascade retort, the operational principle is relatively simple.
+Steam is injected at the bottom of the vessel and vented out of the top to remove most of the residual air.
+Overpressure control is maintained by adding compressed air into the shell and venting excess pressure out of the shell.
+Condensate created due to the transfer of heat is expelled from the bottom of the retort’s shell.

-The distinguishing feature of the steam/air retorts is the use of a high speed fan or fans to circulate the steam/air mix.
-This is an extremely important function to maintaining a homogeneous mix of the steam and air because if circulation fails, then pockets of air could insulate containers in the load.
+The distinguishing feature of the steam/air retorts is the use of a high-speed fan to circulate the steam/air mixture.
+This is an extremely important function for maintaining a homogeneous mix of the steam and air because if circulation fails, then pockets of air could insulate containers in the load.
 This could result in an under-processing condition.
-Also, condensate created due to the transfer of heat is expelled from the bottom of the retort’s shell.

 With any of the steam/air retorts, horizontal or vertical flow, the side of the basket closest to the emission point of steam from the steam spreader(s) will generally heat faster because the containers along this side are exposed first to the heat.
-As the steam/air mix flows through the basket, there is less available heat for the containers at side opposite from where the steam enters the basket.
+As the steam/air mix flows through the basket, there is less available heat energy for the containers at the opposite side from where the steam enters the basket.
 As with the water cascade models, temperature eventually equilibrates sometime during the early part of the cook hold step.